PyCQA/baron/docs/index.rst

     fst = parse("lambda x, y = 1: x + y")

     fst[0]["type"]

+For reference, you can find the (long) FST produced by the lambda node at the end of this section.

 Now, let's see how to render a "lambda" node: